dsccommunity/ExchangeDsc/README.md

 * **AutoCertBasedAuth**: Automates the IIS configuration portion of certificate based authentication.
 Only works against the Default Web Site.
 Does not configure ClientCertAuth parameter, which must be specified separately.
-Does not install �Client Certificate Mapping Authentication� or �IIS Client Certificate Mapping Authentication� roles of IIS, which also must be configured separately.
+Does not install ?Client Certificate Mapping Authentication? or ?IIS Client Certificate Mapping Authentication? roles of IIS, which also must be configured separately.
 * **AutoCertBasedAuthThumbprint**: The thumbprint of the in use Exchange certificate for IIS.
 * **AutoCertBasedAuthHttpsBindings**: The (IP:PORT)'s of the HTTPS bindings on the Default Web Site.
 Defaults to "0.0.0.0:443","127.0.0.1:443"